 - Low levels of red blood cells, can cause anemia

 If you’re undergoing autologous stem cells, in rare cases you may also experience:

 - Shortness of breath

 Frequently Asked Questions

 1. Is CAR T-cell treatment same as the bone marrow transplantation?

 No. Immunotherapy is a form of chimeric antigen receptor (CAR) T-cell treatment.
 It fights cancer by using your immune cells (which have been taken, changed, and reintroduced into your body).CAR T-cell therapy takes its name from the fact that it modifies your body's T cells (part of your immune system) to destroy cancer cells.
 Adults with some severe lymphomas and children with acute lymphoblastic leukaemia (blood cancer) are now treated with CAR T-cell therapy.

 2. What is the purpose of a bone marrow transplant?

-Bone marrow transplants are used to treat cancer and other blood and bone marrow disorders by replacing harmful stem cells with healthy ones.
+Bone marrow transplants are used to treat cancer, sickle cell disease and other blood and bone marrow disorders by replacing harmful stem cells with healthy ones.
 BMT can save a person's life if their bone marrow has been damaged by chemotherapy or radiation treatment.
 It is also used to treat disorders that cause a person's bone marrow to cease working.